"That Which Remains" by Agustina Mistretta

 SEE OUR 2025 LINEUP

 Check out the Carbondale Arts exhibition schedule.
-Proposals for solo/group exhibitions are now open and due May 1, 2025, for the following calendar year (2026).
+Proposals for solo/group exhibitions are now closed for 2026 (they’ll open up again in January for 2027, due early May, 2026).
 Email brian@carbondalearts.com with questions.

 Deck the Walls